-Van Eyck participant Kristina Benjocki partakes in the show Please Empty Your Wallets in MMSU, Rijeka Croatia.
+Van Eyck deelnemer Kristina Benjocki neemt deel aan de tentoonstelling Please Empty Your Wallets in MMSU, Rijeka Kroatië.

 The great difference between an ordinary casino which you can go into or stay away from, and the global casino of high finance, is that in the latter we are all involuntarily engaged in the day’s play.
 (Susan Strange)